 Think of your EDC kit as that small set of practical items that in an ideal situation, you’d never leave the house without.

-Typically consisting of some form of wallet or compact carrying pouch, a tactical everyday carry knife, a couple of keychain tools (like a compact flashlight or multitool) and a tactical pen, your everyday carry set is your first line of defense for reacting and responding to a situation head-on whenever you’re away from home.
+Typically consisting of some form of wallet or compact carrying pouch, a tactical everyday carry knife, a couple of key chain tools (like a compact flashlight or multitool) and even a tactical pen, your everyday carry set is your first line of defense for reacting and responding to a situation head-on whenever you’re away from home and don’t have a more comprehensive range of gear to hand.

-A bit like your own bespoke personal and mobile “break in case of emergency” kit, your everyday carry items are there to help you out when things go south, giving you the vital support you need to get to safety or deal with a situation.
+A bit like your own bespoke personal and mobile “break in case of emergency” kit, your everyday carry items are there to help you out when things go south, giving you the vital support you need to get to safety or deal with a situation on the ground.

 Tactical EDC Gear